Reliability is Inherently a Property of Systems, Not of People

 Oct 11, 2012 / By Paul Vallee

-I’ll be blogging about reliability more in the coming days and weeks, but I’m going to quickly get warmed up with this post, pointing out two worthy reads in the domain of reliability.
+I’ll be blogging about reliability more in the coming days and weeks, but I’m going to quickly get warmed up with this post.
+I’ll point out two worthy reads in the domain of reliability.

-First, from Lifehacker.com, this great post entitled Fix the Machine, not the Person, and from my vantage point they are totally right.
+First, Lifehacker.com has a great post entitled Fix the Machine, not the Person, and from my vantage point, they are totally right.
 Here’s a sample quote of the kind of valuable and clear thinking on display:

 An organization is not just a pile of people, it’s also a set of structures.
 It’s almost like a machine made of men and women.
 Think of an assembly line.
 If you just took a bunch of people and threw them in a warehouse with a bunch of car parts and a manual, it’d probably be a disaster.
 Instead, a careful structure has been built: car parts roll down on a conveyor belt, each worker does one step of the process, everything is carefully designed and routinized.
 Order out of chaos.

 And when the system isn’t working, it doesn’t make sense to just yell at the people in it—any more than you’d try to fix a machine by yelling at the gears.
 True, sometimes you have the wrong gears and need to replace them, but more often you’re just using them in the wrong way.
 When there’s a problem, you shouldn’t get angry with the gears—you should fix the machine.

 This was published just a few weeks ago on a very high-profile online media property, so you’ve probably seen it.
 However, it triggered the memory of a much more important, beautiful, and hugely inspirational piece of writing that influenced me a lot in the founding days of Pythian, one that you probably haven’t seen because it’s admittedly a bit older.
 It is anything but obsolete, so I’m happy to draw your attention to it.
 It’s called They Write the Right Stuff and was published in Fast Company in 1996.
 Here’s a taste: